 The classic sight of the Bald Cypress Tree in Southern waterways is more versatile than you might think!

-These trees grow naturally across the southern United States and have been seen in the drainage basin of the Mississippi Valley, along with and Gulf coast, and coastal plains.
+These trees grow naturally across the southern United States and have been seen in the drainage basin of the Mississippi Valley, along the Gulf coast, and coastal plains.

-The Bald Cypress is also able to tolerate dry, full sun weather, however, and can be ornamental in a variety of landscapes.
+The Bald Cypress is also able to tolerate dry, full-sun weather, and can be ornamental in a variety of landscapes.
 The needle-like leaves stay green in summer until it produces fall color for everyone to see!
 The needles are arranged in flat and alternate directions.

 The bald cypress knees protrude around the trunk diameter if planted in wet soils or where soil moisture is high.
-Gives the reminder of cypress groves in many southern waterways where they natively live.
+These give the reminder of cypress groves in many southern waterways where they natively live.

 Bald Cypress Zones

-Bald cypress taxodium distichum tree grows best across the southeastern United States in USDA plant hardiness zones 4-10.
+The bald cypress taxodium distichum tree grows best across the southeastern United States in USDA plant hardiness zones 4-10.
 It has been named the state tree of Louisiana.
-The South has been named the true home of bald cypress.
+The South has been named the true home of the bald cypress.
 In the swamps of North Carolina, you can find forests of them that are over 1000 years old.